uribench/software-engineering-handbook/Guides/SSH/Recommended SSH Clients.md

 1. Create a shortcut to the PuTTY Application
 2. Open the shortcut properties and modify the "Target" field: `"Path\To\PuTTY\putty.exe" -load "<saved-session-name>"`

+## Tips for using MobaXterm

+### Importing PuTTY Sessions

+MobaXTerm imports the sessions database of PuTTY, making them available for use from MobaXterm:

+1. Launch MobaXterm Application
+2. Select the 'Sessions' tab on the left
+3. On the left panel select 'User sessions > PuTTY sessions > saved-putty-session-name'

+### Creating a Shortcut to a Saved Session

+To create a shortcut to PuTTY that automatically launches a given session do:

+1. Launch MobaXterm Application
+2. Right-click on the required session and select 'Create a desktop shortcut'
+3. Alternatively, follow the same steps as in the 'Tips for using PuTTY' and replace the `-load` option with `-bookmark`

 ---